 Did you know?
 Businesses with accurate, up-to-date hours information across directories receive approximately 30% fewer negative reviews related to customer service and reliability compared to those with inconsistent hours information.

-To maintain accurate business hours across directories:
+To keep your business hours accurate across directories:

 - Create a master calendar of all planned hour changes for the year